eliben/code-for-blog/2023/js-gauss-spline/README.md

     $ node test/test.js

+With the new node test runner, can also run:

+    $ node --test

 To see it in action in the browser, the local directory needs to be served in a real HTTP server (using file:/// will cause CORS errors when loading the local JS modules).
 For example, using https://github.com/eliben/static-server: